codedazur/toolkit/packages/cdk-static-site/README.md

 });
 ```

-Use this when your application's document structure looks like this:
+Use this mode when your site's document structure looks like this:

 ```
 /